SpongePowered/SpongeDocs/source/plugin/migrating-from-7-to-8.rst

 SpongeAPI 8 introduces the concept of an engine.
 While SpongeAPI 7 was mostly designed for servers, SpongeAPI 8 considers the client as a first class citizen.
 The :javadoc:`Server` and :javadoc:`Client` are both :javadoc:`Engine`s.

-In general plugin development, it is likely that you will only really consider the server.
+In general plugin development, it is likely that you will only really consider the server - this is true even in singleplayer environments as the game client starts a singleplayer server.
 However, be aware that there are times when running on the client where the server engine does not exist.

 There are generic lifecylce events that fire when each engine starts.
 You can use the :javadoc:`StartingEngineEvent`, :javadoc:`StartedEngineEvent` and :javadoc:`StoppingEngineEvent` (if the engine hasn't crashed) events if you need to